sfl0r3nz05/DistributedBchFWArchIoT/README.md

 ## Future Work

-This project focuses on a limitted ammount of threads.
+This project focuses on a limitted ammount of threats.
 Further investigation is needed in the following areas:

 - Protection of the HTTP comunications: Communication between devices is assumed to be secure in this project.
 In a real environment, however, HTTP traffic can be intercepted and data may be stolen or modified.
 The verification step ensures that modified data won't make it